Tharindu-Ishan/NDB-bank-website-design-clone/README.md

 Please note that this clone project is for educational and demonstration purposes only.
 It does not include any real search functionality or backend integration with the NDB Bank search engine.

-This is done by me to practice html,css
+This is done by me to practice html,css.

 ## License
 copyright &copy; 2023 Tharindu Ishan <br>